Churence Rogers

 Churence Rogers (born June 3, 1953) is a Canadian politician from Newfoundland and Labrador, who was elected to the House of Commons of Canada in a by-election on December 11, 2017.
 He represented the electoral district of Bonavista—Burin—Trinity as a member of the Liberal Party of Canada caucus until 2025.

 Early life

 Churence Rogers was born and raised in Centreville-Wareham-Trinity.

 Political career

-He served as Centreville-Wareham-Trinity mayor from 2009 to 2017, and previously served as mayor of Harbour Breton from 1997 to 2003.
+Rogers served as Centreville-Wareham-Trinity mayor from 2009 to 2017, and previously served as mayor of Harbour Breton from 1997 to 2003.

 From 2011 to 2015, Rogers also served as president of Municipalities Newfoundland and Labrador (MNL).
 Under his leadership, MNL negotiated a new fiscal framework arrangement with the provincial government that invested millions of dollars annually into municipalities across Newfoundland and Labrador, helping to improve the lives of families throughout our province.
 At the same time, he served on the national board of directors for the Federation of Canadian Municipalities, and as the chair of its Atlantic Caucus.